sofascore/purgatory-bundle/README.md

 php bin/console purgatory:debug Post
 ```
 Purgatory debug command groups all defined purging rules and dumps it on the screen.
-Its argument is an entity name or entity and property
+Its argument is an entity name or entity and property.
 ```bash
 php bin/console purgatory:debug Post::upvotes
 ```